hbristow/epic/README.md

 Dense Semantic Correspondence where Every Pixel is a Classifier

+    Hilton Bristow, Jack Valmadre and Simon Lucey, "Dense Semantic Correspondence where Every Pixel is a Classifier", International Conference on Computer Vision (ICCV), 2015

 EPiC solves the dense semantic correspondence problem by constructing an LDA classifier around every pixel in the source image, and convolving it with every point in the target image to produce a probability likelihood estimate.